Dr. Tracy Heavner

 In addition, Dr. Heavner has also authored two books.
 The first is an aural skills textbook entitled Sight Singing and Rhythmic Reading, Progressive Exercises for Developing Aural Skills, published by the Edwin Mellen Press.
 Music teaching institutions around the world use this book in their aural skills music classes, especially the music conservatories of Australia.
 His second book, entitled Saxophone Secrets: 60 Performance Strategies for the Advanced Saxophonist (ISBN 978-0-8108-8465-6), is a saxophone pedagogy book published by Scarecrow Press, Inc. This book is the result of 30 years of saxophone teaching and performance in both classical and jazz styles, and is a great resource for saxophonists and music educators.
-A preview is available on Amazon here.
+A preview is available on Amazon.

-Dr. Heavner has presented music research at conferences and published studies in conference proceedings throughout the United States and Hawaii, and at international conferences around the world including Australia, Austria, Canada, Egypt, England, France, Germany (Ichenhausen and Gottenheim), Hong Kong, Ireland, Italy, Malta, Spain, and the United Arab Emirates.
+Dr. Heavner has presented music research at conferences and published studies in conference proceedings throughout the United States and Hawaii, and at international conferences around the world including Australia, Austria, Canada, Egypt, England (London and Leeds), France, Germany (Ichenhausen and Gottenheim), Hong Kong, Ireland, Italy, Malta, Spain, Thailand and the United Arab Emirates.
 At the 2009 International Journal of Arts and Sciences Conference in Gozo, Malta, he was one of four invited plenary speakers and his research study was awarded outstanding paper of the conference.